Skip to product information

 古金鑒寶

-The Morgan Dollar is one of the most famous and sought-after silver coins in American history, named after its designer, George T. Morgan.
-Minting began in 1878, ceased in 1904, and resumed for a year in 1921 due to demand.
-During its minting period, the Morgan Dollar's unique design, historical significance, and high silver content made it a favorite among collectors and investors.
+The Morgan Dollar is one of the most famous and popular silver coins in American history, named after its obverse designer, George T. Morgan.
+The Morgan Dollar was first minted in 1878 and production ceased in 1904, before being resumed for one year in 1921 due to demand.
+During its minting period, the Morgan Dollar became a favored item for many collectors and investors due to its unique design, historical background, and high silver content.

 1. Design and Features

-The obverse of the Morgan silver coin features the portrait of Liberty, designed by George T. Morgan.
-The goddess wears a hatband inscribed with the word "LIBERTY" and adorned with agricultural decorations, symbolizing American prosperity and freedom.
-Thirteen stars surround the goddess, representing the original thirteen colonies of the United States.
-The inscription "E PLURIBUS UNUM" is at the top, and the year of minting is at the bottom.
-The reverse depicts an American bald eagle with outstretched wings, holding an olive branch and arrows in its talons, symbolizing the balance of power between peace and war.
-Above the eagle is the inscription "IN GOD WE TRUST," surrounded by the inscriptions "UNITED STATES OF AMERICA" and "ONE DOLLAR."
+The obverse of the Morgan Dollar features a depiction of Lady Liberty designed by George T. Morgan.
+Lady Liberty wears a cap band inscribed with "LIBERTY" and adorned with agricultural motifs, symbolizing American prosperity and freedom.
+Surrounding Liberty are 13 stars, representing the original 13 American colonies, with "E PLURIBUS UNUM" (Out of Many, One) inscribed at the top and the minting year at the bottom.
+The reverse design features a majestic American bald eagle with outstretched wings, clutching an olive branch and arrows in its talons, symbolizing the balance of peace and war.
+Above the eagle is inscribed "IN GOD WE TRUST," and around the edge are the legends "UNITED STATES OF AMERICA" and "ONE DOLLAR."

 2. Historical Background